 Unfortunately, the process can be costly, time-consuming, and confusing.
 Several different scenarios can play out that may lead to increased costs as well as family discord.
-Obtaining a probate lawyer can reduce this conflict as well as the related stress.
+In Los Angeles and Orange County, obtaining a probate lawyer can reduce this conflict as well as the related stress.

 Before filing your petition to start proceedings, it’s always best to speak with a living trust attorney in Los Angeles to see if there is another option outside of probate.